 Supporting Aboriginal peoples’ cultural revitalization and integrating Indigenous knowledge systems, oral histories, laws, protocols, and connections to the land into the reconciliation process are essential.

-Reconciliation requires political will, joint leadership, trust building, accountability, and transparency, as well as a substantial investment of resources.
+Reconciliation requires political will, joint leadership, trust building, accountability, transparency, and a substantial investment of resources.

 The Medicine Collective acknowledges the unceded ancestral territory of the hən̓q̓əmin̓əm̓-speaking xʷməθkʷəy̓əm (Musqueam) peoples, whose guidance and collaboration is central to their work.
 The Collective also acknowledges its other supporters and partners: the Centre for Sustainable Food Systems at the UBC Farm, the AMS Sustainability Fund, the Indigenous Research Partnerships, and the Faculty of Land and Food Systems at UBC.
 To connect with the Medicine Collective, email firstname.lastname@example.org.